omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/04_event_bus_cqrs.md

-## Introducing Event Bus and CQRS concepts
+## Introducing Event Bus and CQRS Concepts

 First, let's take a look at the current architecture.
 Currently, the frontend app makes one GET request to get the posts and one GET request **per** post to get the comments associated with that post, resulting in very inefficient communication between client and server.